boguszjelinski/kaboot/README.md

 ## Current work in kaboot
 There is a lot of work in progress in Kaboot:
 * big load tuning (60k requests per hour)
-* taxi order at a specific time, not ASAP
+* taxi order at a specific time, not ASAP - DONE, 2021-01-03
 * adding passengers during a planned route
 * ad-hoc passengers on stops ("hail and ride")
 * anticipatory allocation based on currently executed routes
-* multithreaded pool discovery (massive SMP) - DONE, 30-12-2020
+* multithreaded pool discovery (massive SMP) - DONE, 2020-12-30
-* call GLPK directly, without Python - DONE, 31-12-2020
+* call GLPK directly, without Python - DONE, 2020-12-31

 ## Future work
 * distance service based on data from the field